Hazen Sise

-Hazen E. Sise (1906–1974) was a Canadian architect, educator, and humanitarian.
+Hazen Edward Sise (22 October 1906 – 15 February 1974) was a Canadian architect, educator, and humanitarian.

 Early life and education

 Sise was born in 1906 in Montreal, Quebec.
-His father was president of the Northern Electric Company, and his uncle president of the Bell Telephone Company of Canada.
+His father, Paul Fleetford Sise, was president of the Northern Electric Company, and his uncle president of the Bell Telephone Company of Canada.
 He attended Selwyn House School in Montreal and Bishop's College School in Lennoxville, Quebec.
 He studied at the Royal Military College of Canada in Kingston, Ontario but left after his second year because he decided to become an architect.
 He was greatly influenced to study architecture by discovering wonderful folios of the works of Christopher Wren in the Royal Military College of Canada library.
 He was able to transfer from second-year at Royal Military College into second-year at the School of Architecture at McGill University.
 After two years of study at McGill (1925–27), he transferred to the Massachusetts Institute of Technology in Cambridge where he graduated in 1929.
 After graduation, he went to London, England, to do post-graduate studies in architecture and town planning.